listenzcc/World-trade-data-I/readme.md

 ## Trading partnership in Sankey Diagram

 Based on the dataframe,
-I analysis the international trading partnership, and display them with Sankey Diagram.
+I compute the international trading partnership, and display them with Sankey Diagram.

 ![Sankey](doc/sankey.png "Sankey")